DavidLibeau/mastodon-tools/README.md

 ```

+> The Wordpress plugin may not work for some instances due to forced HTTPS.
+Feel fre to help me to resolve [this issue](https://github.com/DavidLibeau/mastodon-tools/issues/1) !

 ## ogp-share [indev]

-Share Mastodon statuses on all the other social network (Twitter, Facebook...).
+Share Mastodon statuses on all other social networks (Twitter, Facebook...).
 Render your status in Twitter Card of Facebook with [OGP](http://ogp.me/) metatags.

 ```